Mobirise/Mobirise/README.md

 <img src="https://mobirise.com/extensions/assets-psc/images/sc4-615x417-24.jpg">
 </a>

-### What's new in Mobirise Web Site Builder v2.10:
+### What's new in Mobirise Bootstrap Builder v2.10:
 * Adjust the top and bottom paddings of blocks
 * Now you can add captions to your gallery images
 * Bug fixes